An Open Access Journal

 The abstract should be a total of about 200 words maximum, one paragraph length.
 The abstract must be concise, self-contained, and complete enough to appear separately in abstract publications.
 For a research paper, briefly state the problem or the purpose of the research, indicate the theoretical or experimental plan used, summarize the principal findings, and point out major conclusions.
 Do not supplement or evaluate the conclusions in the abstract.

-Do not cite references, tables, figures, or sections of the paper in the abstract.
+Do not cite references, Figures, Schemes, Tables, or Sections of the paper in the abstract.
 Do not include equations, schemes, or structures that require display on a line separate from the text.
 Use abbreviations and acronyms only when necessary.
 Define abbreviations at first use in the abstract (and again at first use in the text).

 Three to ten pertinent keywords need to be added after the abstract.
 We recommend that the keywords are specific to the article, yet reasonably common within the subject discipline.